-A. The risk of an outbreak is New Zealand is still deemed by authorities to be very low.
+A. The risk of an outbreak in New Zealand is still deemed by authorities to be very low.
 There have been no cases of coronavirus in New Zealand and no deaths in New Zealand.
 This information from the Ministry of Health is very helpful and is regularly updated.
 Maintaining good personal hygiene, such as handwashing, is the best form of protection.

-Q. How much impact is the situation having on Ara?
+Q. How much impact is the situation around coronavirus having on Ara?

-A. Our Coronavirus Management Group, chaired by the Chief Executive, continues to meet every 48 hours and is coordinating our response.
+A. Our Coronavirus Management Group, chaired by the Chief Executive, continues to meet every 48 hours and is coordinating our response

-We've got a handful of colleagues who travelled to China and have self-isolated where appropriate, with most going to join teams on campus this week.
-All of these colleagues are well.
+We've got a handful of colleagues who travelled to China and have self-isolated where appropriate, with most joining teams on campus this week.
 We have been getting in touch with all students who have potential to be impacted through aspects such as border controls and are working with under 100 students who may need late starts or to begin by distance.